ixofoundation/governance/proposals/012-mundo-upgrade-governance-proposal.md

 # Mundo Upgrade Governance Proposal

-This proposal is to perform a chain upgrade to the ixo-4 from v0.16.2 to v0.19.x at block height 7029293, which is estimated to occur on **Thursday, December 8th, UTC 14:00.**
+This proposal is to perform a chain upgrade to ixo-4 from v0.16.2 to v0.19.x at block height 7029293, which is estimated to occur on **Thursday, December 8th, UTC 14:00.**
 Block times have high variance, so please monitor the chain for more precise time estimates.

 ## Motivation